-Let us look back, because we still have not been told by the Prime Minister or the health minister, whom most Canadians lost faith in early in March, why they closed the early pandemic warning system, the Global Public Health Intelligence Network, in May of 2019.
+Let us look back, because we still have not been told by the or the , whom most Canadians lost faith in early in March, why they closed the early pandemic warning system, the Global Public Health Intelligence Network, in May of 2019.
 They closed it with no answer.
 Experts have shown that it could have helped not just thousands of Canadians, but the world with a better response to COVID-19.

 The government was warned of risks in December of last year and in January of this year.
 I am aware of at least five departments of the federal government that knew of the pandemic risks to Canadians, including health and economic risks, in January.
 By then, with no response and no plan, they were already letting hundreds of cases into Canada.
 By February, they had already sent critical personal protective equipment to China, at a time when their own departments were being warned that Beijing was trying to rally a global supply of PPE.
 While they were not being transparent on the full extent of the outbreak of the coronavirus, and while departments were warning them of the inadequacy of our own supply, they were sending supplies and tweeting rather than planning.

 The government not only ignored our questions about the border, including my colleague in Prince George asking in January about closing the border to flights from at-risk countries.
 They accused the opposition of being intolerant.
 “We've got this,” the said.
 In fact, for a month and a half she downplayed the risk to our country from this pandemic.
 That is why I say most Canadians had already lost faith in the health minister by that point.